COURSE ID: MODULE I: D-EF46-OL | MODULE II: D-EF47-OL LANGUAGE:

 Those needing to refresh these concepts are referred to:

-NOTE: Those wishing to participate solely in Module 2, must be confident with the arguments covered in the first Module.
-Due to the intensive nature of this course, the course leader will unfortunately have insufficient time to go over the material already discussed in Module 1.
+NOTE: Those wishing to participate solely in Module 2 must be confident with the arguments covered in the first Module.
+Due to the intensive nature of this course, the course leader will not have time to cover the material discussed in Module 1.

 SESSION I: DATA MANAGEMENT FOR MACHINE LEARNING AND FEATURE ENGINEERING